mikebrady/nqptp/README.md

 # Known Issues
 * It's probably buggy!
 * At present, `nqptp` does not take advantage of hardware timestamping.
-* The daemon is Linux only, and has been developed and tested on a `systemd` Linux only.
+* The daemon has been developed and tested on a `systemd` Linux only.

 # Things Can Change
 The `nqptp` daemon is under active development and, consequently, everything here can change, possibly very radically.